-The Clinton-Buffalo Township multi-municipal Comprehensive Plan would be the document state agencies would rely upon in determining the consistency of grant applications or permitting decisions.
+The Clinton Township Comprehensive Plan would be the document state agencies would rely upon in determining the consistency of grant applications or permitting decisions.

 The Plan would be the evidence of the “planning philosophy behind an action” if a local land development or land use regulation is challenged, the Comprehensive Plan includes the factual basis that contributed to the development of the policy or regulation.
 Even controversial items can be more defensible if they are the product of a “well conceived plan.”
 Thus, the plan can ensure the success of the zoning and subdivision and land development ordinances.

 If local officials pick priority projects from the plan and begin making them happen, the plan can really be a practical guide to future action.